-In the event a Renewable Fuel Supplier does not intend to continue being approved under RFAS, written notification shall be sent to Zemo Partnership.
-The withdrawal will be processed within 10 days.
-Zemo Partnership will update their records to show the RFS has withdrawn its participation in the scheme 'withdrawn date DD/MM/YYYY'.
-The RFS will remove all logos and RFAS references from all marketing material within 30 days of the date of a signed confirmation of withdrawal letter from Zemo Partnership.
+In the event a Renewable Fuel Supplier does not intend to continue being approved under RFAS, written notification shall be sent to Zemo, at least two months before the RFAS approval renewal date.
+The withdrawal will be processed within ten days.
+Zemo will update their records to show the RFS has withdrawn its participation in the scheme 'withdrawn date DD/MM/YYYY'.
+The RFS will remove all logos and RFAS references from all marketing material within thirty days of the date of a signed confirmation of withdrawal letter from Zemo.
 The RFS' withdrawal date will be presented on Zemo's website for a period of six months.
+The RFS will not be eligible for a refund of the RFAS participation fee.